-Serverwide Login Passwords-A serverwide login password can be enabled by the Server Manager.
+- Serverwide Login Passwords-A serverwide login password can be enabled by the Server Manager.
 If enabled, the terminal user must enter a login password to access server functions.
-Login password provides low-level, basic security.

-- PAP-Password Authentication Protocol (PAP) is the password scheme supported by PPP.
-PAP uses an ID/password pair.
-PAP ID/passwords may be stored in the DECserver unit, or may be stored in a separate authentication service such as Kerberos V4 or RADIUS. - CHAP-Challenge Handshake Authentication Protocol (CHAP) is a PPP based challenge/response authentication scheme.
+Login password provides low-level, basic security. - PAP-Password Authentication Protocol (PAP) is the password scheme supported by PPP.
+PAP uses an ID/ password pair.
+PAP ID/passwords may be stored in the DECserver unit, or may be stored in a sepa rate authentication service such as Kerberos V4 or RADIUS. - CHAP-Challenge Handshake Authentication Protocol (CHAP) is a PPP based challenge/response authentication scheme.
 If enabled, users accessing the DECserver unit via applications supporting CHAP may use the PPP CHAP scheme, with passwords stored on the DECserver unit or with RADIUS. - Kerberos Authentication-Provision for user authentication is included in the DECserver Network Access Software using Kerberos V4.
 In addition, users may change their Kerberos passwords (stored on the Kerberos master database) remotely from the DECserver unit.
 User authentication is a security feature that requires a user to enter a valid user name and password pair before being allowed to log in to the DECserver.
 The user must have been previously registered (user name and password) with a Kerberos Key Distribution Center on a host running the Kerberos server software.
 This effectively gives users on the network their own password to log in to the network through the DECserver, using Kerberos.
 Kerberos uses the Data Encryption Standard to authenticate its messages over the network.
-No Kerberos passwords are transmitted in the clear. - Kerberos Authenticated PAP-The DECserver software allows a PPP Password Authentication Protocol user name/password pair to be directly forwarded to a Kerberos V4 Key Distribution Center for authentication without the need for an interactive login process, but directly from the PPP login. - Dial-back Authentication-DNAS supports a dialer service that allows both mandatory and interactive dial-back.
+No Kerberos passwords are transmitted in the clear. - Kerberos Authenticated PAP-The DECserver software allows a PPP Password Authentication Protocol user name/password pair to be directly forwarded to a Kerberos V4 Key Distribution Center for authentication without the need for an interactive login process, but directly from the PPP login. - Dial-back Authentication-DNAS supports a dialer service that allows both mandatory and interactive dialback.
 The dialer service is made up of configurable "dial service" parameters that control how a user may use the dialer service, and a dialer engine responsible for processing the outbound request and placing the port into a desired state upon successful call completion.
-User profile information required to support the dialer service and dial-back may be stored either directly in the DECserver unit for a limited number of users, or may be obtained from the RADIUS user profile database. - RADIUS Authentication and Authorization-DNAS includes a RADIUS client application that conforms to IETF RFC 2138 and RFC 2139.
-RADIUS is an Internet standard that describes an open protocol for communicating authentication, authorization, and accounting data between remote access servers and shared authentication servers.
-The RADIUS client may interoperate with other RADIUS server implementations, but is supported when used with the DIGITAL Remote Access Security (DRAS) RADIUS server application.
-One copy of DRAS is included with DECserver remote access servers.
+User profile information required to support the dialer service and dial-back may be stored either directly in the DECserver unit for a limited number of users, or may be obtained from the RADIUS user profile database.
+DNAS supports both standard LCP-based callback negotiation (Call Back Control Protocol) and the Microsoft Call Back Control Protocol for Windows 95 and Windows NT clients.
+The DECserver automatically supports either type when configured for dial-back.